rili-live/therr-app/README.md

 master: [![Build status](https://build.appcenter.ms/v0.1/apps/0f4a527c-5807-47dc-bea5-ff66fbdab26c/branches/master/badge)](https://appcenter.ms)
 #

+## Description
+A social network that connects people by proximity through the distance of time

 ## Documentation
 Documentation is mantained within the repo to align with a mentality of inline documentation, knowledge share, self documenting code, and consolidation of information/configrations.